 pretty much any type of forties/fifties style pinup girl clothes will look fine, provided it’s in linen or cotton to keep you cool.

 Punk/Goth is great for the winter, but it can be tricky in the summer.
 I’d go for short, loose dresses in block colours: that way you can either wear fishnets and boots, or if it’s really scorching something like Converse.
 Distressed denim cut-off shorts and tutu-style skirts are great for giving you that kind of rebellious edge, and a lightweight leather bomber is a good way to cover up later on.
 Have a look at Marissa’s wardrobe in the third season of The OC – it’s a good example.
-Still, I think the key is to accessorise with thick chains, bold cuffs, and dark nails.posted over 6 years ago
+Still, I think the key is to accessorise with thick chains, bold cuffs, and dark nails.posted almost 7 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.